web-tiki/picture-builder/README.md

 It relies on the imagick or GD php image libraries.

 ## Responsive image plugin usage
 The plugin can be called in template overrides.
+You also need to trigger the content plugins if it hasen't already been done.
 Here is an example:

 ```
+JPluginHelper::importPlugin('content');
 echo plgContentPicturebuilder::picturebuilder($imageUrl, $altText, $params);
 ```
 ### Function parameters